JoeWroe/mars-rover/README.md

   `plateau = Plateau.new`
   `controller = Controller.new(plateau: plateau)`

 This leaves you in a position to start using the application.
-Without exiting your REPL, try out a selection of the methods defined under the following hading "**Code Eample**"
+Without exiting your REPL, try out a selection of the methods defined under the following heading "**Code Example**"

 ##Code Example

 This application has been design for use by a NASA controller, therefore all key functionality can be accessed from the controller class, as follows:

 - *First off, we will need to set up the navigational grid on the mars plateau.
-Since the plateau that the controller will be managing was injected upon the controllers creation, we simply have to use the following method where the arguments are the size of the grid that is required.*
+Since the plateau that the controller will be managing was injected upon the controllers creation, we simply have to use the following method, the arguments are the size of the grid that is required.*

 `controller.add_navigational_grid(5, 5)`

-=> {:x_coord=>5, :y_coord=>5}
+=> { :x_coord=>5, :y_coord=>5 }

 - *Next, we will need to land a rover on the plateau.*